BashiVerse/BashiVerse.gitbook.com/team/faqs.md

 We're always available to help via [<mark style="color:purple;">**our social channels ❤️**</mark>](faqs.md#where-do-i-get-help).
 You can also start with our [<mark style="color:purple;">**Gameplay**</mark>](faqs.md#gameplay) <mark style="color:purple;">****</mark> section.

-### How does the Apollo leveling system work?
+### How does the Bashi leveling system work?

-Apollos are just like us and get stronger with each conquered obstacle.
-Every time an Apollo enters the battlefield, they leave with new experience.
-You'll be able to track your Apollo's progress and stats via one of the game dashboards.
+Bashis are just like us and get stronger with each conquered obstacle.
+Every time an Bashi enters the battlefield, they leave with new experience.
+You'll be able to track your Bashi's progress and stats via one of the game dashboards.

 ### Does BashiVerse have a scholarship program?